The Prodigal Planet

-The Prodigal Planet is a 1983 Christian end times film.
-It is the fourth and final film in the Thief in the Night series, based on an evangelical interpretation of Bible prophecy and the rise of the Antichrist.
-Unlike the previous three films in the series that were filmed entirely in Iowa, this one included filming locations in Omaha, Colorado, and New Mexico.
+The Prodigal Planet is a 1983 American evangelical Christian horror film produced, directed and co-written by Donald W. Thompson.
+It is the fourth and final installment in the Thief in the Night series, based on an evangelical interpretation of Bible prophecy and the rise of the Antichrist.

+Unlike the previous three films in the series filmed entirely in Iowa, The Prodigal Planet included filming locations in Omaha, Colorado, and New Mexico.